 Patrick G. De Wane succeeded Timothy R. Walbridge as clerk of court in 1990 and Judge O'Brien succeeded Judge Kressel as chief judge in 1993.
 In due course, Judge Kishel replaced Judge O'Brien as chief judge in 2000 and Patrick G. De Wane was replaced by Lori A. Vosejpka as clerk in 2004, making her the first woman to serve as clerk of a federal court in Minnesota.

 In 2007, Nancy C. Dreher succeeded Gregory F. Kishel as chief judge and became Minnesota's first female chief bankruptcy judge.
 She served in that position until January of 2011, when she retired.
-The retirement is nominal, however, since the Eighth Circuit Judicial Council immediately recalled her and she continues to work full time and she has not been replaced.
-As a result of Judge Dreher's new status, Gregory F. Kihsel again became chief judge, becoming the first person to fill that position twice.
+The retirement was nominal, however, since the Eighth Circuit Judicial Council immediately recalled her and she continued to work full time and she was not replaced.
+As a result of Judge Dreher's recall status, Gregory F. Kishel again became chief judge, becoming the first person to fill that position twice.

 A new transition started in 2012, when Judge Robert J. Kressel retired.
 He was recalled to work part time and was replaced by Judge Kathleen Hvass Sanberg, who became Minnesota's first new bankruptcy judge in nearly a quarter of a century.

-On November 23, 2012, Judge Nancy C. Dreher died, eight years after receiving a double lung transplant (read Judge Dreher's obituary) In May of 2013, Michael E. Ridgway was appointed to replace Judge Dreher.
+On November 23, 2012, Judge Nancy C. Dreher died, eight years after receiving a double lung transplant.
+(Read Judge Dreher's obituary) In May of 2013, Michael E. Ridgway was appointed to replace Judge Dreher.

 Note: This history of the United States Bankruptcy Court for the District of Minnesota was authored by Judge Robert J. Kressel, who has been a United States Bankruptcy Judge since 1982.
 He is also past President of the Minnesota Branch of the Eighth Circuit Historical Society